metaplex-foundation/docs/docs/programs/token-metadata/token-standard.md

 As token usage has evolved on Solana, it has become clear that there are more types of tokens than simply "fungible" and "non-fungible" tokens.

-An example is something the community is calling a "semi-fungible token", a SPL token with a supply greater than 1 but which has typical NFT attributes such as an image and an attributes array in the JSON metadata.
+An example is something the community is calling a "semi-fungible token", an SPL token with a supply greater than 1 but which has typical NFT attributes such as an image and an attributes array in the JSON metadata.

 The consensus seems to be that these should be stored in wallets in the same view as standard NFTs, or in their own view but separate from "standard" fungible SPL tokens.
 These tokens are becoming popular in gaming contexts to support fungible items such as a kind of sword or a piece of wood, etc. but which are in a different league from typical fungible SPL tokens such as USDC.